Making Gyms Safer: Why The Virus Is Less Likely To Spread There Than In A Bar

 Esmery Corniel, a member, has resumed his workout routine with the punching bag, after the gym's forced closure in the spring.

 "I was honestly just losing my mind," says Corniel, 27.
-He says he feels comfortable being back in the gym, now that there are new safety protocols.
+He says he feels comfortable being back in the gym now that there are new safety protocols.

 "Everybody wears their mask, everybody socially distances, so it's no problem here at all," Corniel says.